git-lukasrinke/git-lukasrinke/README.md

 My name is Lukas Rinke, and I am currently in my third semester studying economics and information technology at the HAW Hamburg.
 I'm currently in my third semester.

-Currently, I am fully focused on backend development with Java and delving deep into the Spring Boot ecosystem.
+Right now, I am fully focused on backend development with Java and delving deep into the Spring Boot ecosystem.

 This is a new profile where I share my university projects, small coding experiments, and my academic progress.
 Everything here is a "work in progress" and is constantly expanding.